-Panelists addressed what Nilan calls “invisible homelessness,” which includes the larger majority of homeless families and children who move from location to location, or are living with other families but lack stable housing.
+Panelists addressed what Nilan calls “invisible homelessness,” which goes beyond traditional conceptions of homelessness to include the larger majority of families and children who move from location to location, or are living with other families but lack stable housing.

-“I got sort of pushed into helping homeless people because I was the only person that didn’t have a lot of other things to do,” joking that her philosophy degree was not going to be of help.
+“I got sort of pushed into helping homeless people because I was the only person that didn’t have a lot of other things to do,” she said, joking that her philosophy degree was not going to be much help.
 Twenty-five years later, she is a practiced homelessness activist.

 “Talking to educators and superintendents, I realized that they very much didn’t know about homeless families at all,” Nilan said.

-When Nilan returned to Illinois she collaborated with Laura Vasquez, a professor at Northern Illinois University to create My Own Four Walls, a film about homeless children and students.
-Their second film, On The Edge, came out this year and examines homeless women and their children.
+When Nilan returned to Illinois she collaborated with Laura Vasquez, a professor at Northern Illinois University to create “My Own Four Walls,” a film about homeless children and students.
+Their second film, “On The Edge,” came out this year and explores the lives of homeless women and their children.

 “She’s the film guru, and I’m the homelessness guru and we share knowledge, so it’s a great collaboration.”